Ebazhanov/linkedin-skill-assessments-quizzes/oop/object-oriented-programming-quiz.md

 - Abstraction is using public member functions to access and manipulate the data members **<<-- correct
 - Abstraction is using the class concept with both data members and member functions
 - There is insufficient information to decide where abstraction is being used.

+#### Q24.
+What are the five Creational Design patterns by the Gang of Four ?
+- Observer, State, Strategy, Template Method, and Visitor.
+- Composite, Visitor, State, Prototype, and Singleton.
+- Composite, Builder, Factory Method, Prototype, and Singleton.
+- Abstract Factory, Builder, Factory Method, Prototype, and Singleton. <<-- correct